 Of course, it still may not be enough to replace your primary browser like Firefox, but if the need arrives, you may use it.

-What’s in it for Linux users?
+What's the advantage for Linux users?

 I see a couple of benefits for desktop Linux users.
-With Edge, you can use some Microsoft specific products on Linux.
+With Edge, you can use some Microsoft-specific products on Linux.
 For example, Microsoft’s streaming gaming service xCloud maybe available on the Edge browser only.

 Another possible benefit is an improved Netflix experience on Linux.
 Of course, you can use Chrome or Firefox for watching Netflix on Linux but you won’t be getting the full HD or ultra HD streaming because it is only available on Microsoft Edge browser (not even Google Chrome).

-I tried watching Netflix using Microsoft Edge on Linux but the streaming quality is as poor as the remake of Rebecaa.
+I tried watching Netflix using Microsoft Edge on Linux but the streaming quality is as poor as the remake of Rebecca.
 I hope Microsoft brings full HD streaming on Linux through Edge in near future.

 What’s your feeling about using Microsoft Edge browser on Linux?
 Have you tried it yet?
 Do share your views in the comment section below.